6hmDpYDQFH9VSfkLxazpfhagMkje3gNKaKdpztP/cwb/site/content/entry/citra-progress-report-2023-q2/index.md

 As Android is an ever evolving operating system, there are many technologies that utilize it.
 One of these are TVs!
 By using the Android TV Leanback Launcher, first time contributor DRayX brings Citra to the big screen.
 Leanback is what is used on Android TVs to display and use mobile apps via either the Google Play Store or an installed .apk file.

 Android TV support for Citra was planned in the past, but due to a lack of testers and developers, it had to unfortunately be scrapped.
-Thankfully, with time and effort, we are able to provide Android TV support as we initially hoped!
+Thankfully, with time and effort, we are able to provide support for launching Citra on an Android TV as we initially hoped!

 ## Citra Android theme overhaul! ([#6332](https://github.com/citra-emu/citra/pull/6332) [#6335](https://github.com/citra-emu/citra/pull/6335), [#6351](https://github.com/citra-emu/citra/pull/6351), [#6355](https://github.com/citra-emu/citra/pull/6355), [#6349](https://github.com/citra-emu/citra/pull/6349)) by [t895](https://github.com/t895)